-Frank ‘Footloose’ Sparks – The founder of Absolute Defiance, Footloose has been leading the protests outside NH gang leader Chris Sununu’s home.
+Frank ‘Footloose’ Staples – The founder of Absolute Defiance, Footloose has been leading the protests outside NH gang leader Chris Sununu’s home.
 He was recently arrested in front of Sununu’s home for speaking to a cop.

 Jason Gerhard – Jason is currently a candidate for Selectman in Northfield, NH in an election happening TODAY.
 He’s qualified a warrant article for the town meeting this weekend which – if passed – instructs the Selectmen to ask some very interesting questions of the IRS.
 We discussed it with him in detail on Free Talk Live this last Saturday.
 Jason also spent nearly 13 years in federal prison for supporting tax freedom advocates Ed and Elaine Brown and was released in early 2020.